History of information theory: Quantitative ideas of information

 where S was the number of possible symbols, and n the number of symbols in a transmission.
 The natural unit of information was therefore the decimal digit, much later renamed the hartley in his honour as a unit or scale or measure of information.
 The Hartley information, H0, is still used as a quantity for the logarithm of the total number of possibilities.

 A similar unit of log10 probability, the ban, and its derived unit the deciban (one tenth of a ban), were introduced by Alan Turing in 1940 as part of the statistical analysis of the breaking of the German second world war Enigma cyphers.
 The decibannage represented the reduction in (the logarithm of) the total number of possibilities (similar to the change in the Hartley information); and also the log-likelihood ratio (or change in the weight of evidence) that could be inferred for one hypothesis over another from a set of observations.
 The expected change in the weight of evidence is equivalent to what was later called the Kullback discrimination information.

 But underlying this notion was still the idea of equal a-priori probabilities, rather than the information content of events of unequal probability; nor yet any underlying picture of questions regarding the communication of such varied outcomes.

+In a 1939 letter to Vannevar Bush, Shannon had already outlined some of his initial ideas of information theory.